Skip to content

 Epidemiology

 Although triplane ankle fractures account for only 5-15% of overall paediatric ankle fractures, along with Tillaux fractures, they are the most common ankle fractures in adolescents.
 This type of fracture represents a unique spectrum of injury that does not fit neatly into the Salter-Harris classification of physeal injury.
-They occur before complete closure of the distal tibial physis (hence why they occur in adolescents whose epiphyseal plates are closing) and are classically seen in 10-17 year olds.
+They occur before the complete closure of the distal tibial physis (hence why they occur in adolescents whose epiphyseal plates are closing) and are classically seen in 10-17-year-olds.
 They are slightly more common in males.

 History